What is Martyn's Law? A Guide to Event Security

 What is Martyn’s Law?

-The name Martyn’s Law comes as recognition of the tireless campaigning of Figen Murray, who has worked incredibly hard to get the Bill presented to Parliament.
+The name Martyn’s Law comes as recognition of the tireless campaigning of Figen Murray, who has worked incredibly hard to get the Act presented to Parliament.
 Her son, Martyn Hett (for whom the law is named), was one of the 22 people killed in the Manchester Arena attack in 2017 following an Ariana Grande concert.

 Note – Martyn’s Law will be applicable across England, Wales, Scotland and Northern Ireland.